CityofToronto/bdit_data-sources/here/here_aggregation.md

 ### PX numbers (Traffic Signals)

-Another format geometries are define are from and to PX numbers, which are traffic signal IDs.
+Another format geometries are defined are from and to PX numbers, which are traffic signal IDs.
 For example:

 | px_start | px_end | street | from_street | to_street |
 | --- | --- | --- | --- | --- |